emad-elsaid/emad-elsaid.github.io/Representing Named Entity Mention in Postgres for Fast Queries.md

 # Top newspapers publishing about a person in the last month scoped by a country

-Here is the problem, with the `mentions` table now you can't even filter down mentions by country, you have to join on the sources tables the join that with sources accounts tables (Facebook pages, twitter accounts ..etc) that join them with newspapers table and finally you get the country id from the newspapers table, that's a lot of work, sooooo what if we just added the `newspaper_id` and the `country_id` to the `mentions` table? wouldn't that make it easier? now we can filter down mentions by country or by newspaper of both.
+Here is the problem, with the `mentions` table now you can't even filter down mentions by country, you have to join on the sources tables then join that with sources accounts tables (Facebook pages, twitter accounts ..etc) then join them with newspapers table and finally you get the country id from the newspapers table, that's a lot of work, sooooo what if we just added the `newspaper_id` and the `country_id` to the `mentions` table? wouldn't that make it easier? now we can filter down mentions by country or by newspaper or both.

 For our query we can filter down by country ID and a person ID + type and by a creation time the group it by the newspapers and count the records